-The most immediate impact was the loss of licensing royalties – a source of revenue that historically represented 20% of creator income and 16% of profits for Canadian publishers.
+Creators and publishers immediately felt the impact of lost licensing royalties.
+Historically, these royalties have represented 20% of creator income and 16% of profits for Canadian publishers.
 Today, royalties to creators and publishers for the copying for their works have declined by approximately 80% since 2012.
 The impact on creators and publishers is even greater when you consider the ripple effect that free copying has on primary sales.

 The issue is that this has created a Value Gap for Canadian creators and publishers with over 600 million pages of published materials copied each year by educational institutions without payment.

 Canadian creators and publishers shouldn’t be forced to subsidize the education system.